Collegeville/sc-reproducibility/ReviewerFAQ.md

 # SC Reproducibility Reviewer FAQ

-Prior to reading this document, please review the  [Author FAQ](https://collegeville.github.io/sc-reproducibility/AuthorFAQ.html)
+Please also review the  [Author FAQ](https://collegeville.github.io/sc-reproducibility/AuthorFAQ.html)

-**Q. What are my responsibilities when reviewing a paper that has an Artifact Description appendix, an Artifact Evaluation appendix, or both?**
+**Q. What are my responsibilities when reviewing a submission that has an artifact description appendix, an artifact evaluation appendix, or both?**

 A. Reviewers are expected to read any appendix that is submitted with a paper.
 The information in these appendices is often included in any well-written paper.
-By collecting this information in a uniform way, we hope that the review process will be more effective without requiring a significant new burden on reviewers.
+By collecting this information in a uniform way, we hope that the review process will be more effective without increasing the burden on reviewers.

 **Q. Must I confirm that links in an appendix work?**

-A. Confirming links in an appendix are not required of every reviewer.
-We are asking for volunteers from the review committee who would be willing to validate links provided in appendices.
+A. Confirming links in an appendix is not required of every reviewer.
+Volunteers from the review committee will be sought to validate links provided in appendices.
 Link validation is required as part of the ACM Artifacts Available badging process.

-**Q. Must I evaluate the code and results associated with an Artifact Evaluation appendix?**
+**Q. Must I evaluate the code and results associated with an artifact evaluation appendix?**

-A. Code and results evaluations associated with an Artifact Evaluation appendix are not required of every reviewer.
-We are asking for volunteers from the review committee who would be willing to evaluate code and results associated with these appendices.
-Code and results evaluations are required as part of the ACM Artifacts Evaluation badging process.
+A. Code and results evaluations associated with an AE appendix are not required of every reviewer.
+Volunteers from the review committee will be sought to evaluate code and results associated with these appendices.
+Code and results evaluations are required as part of the ACM Artifacts Evaluated badging process.

-**Q. How may I use appendices as part of the review process?**
+**Q. How should appendices be used as part of the review process?**

-A. The absence or poor quality of an appendix cannot be used to categorically disqualify a paper.
-Furthermore, inaccessibility of artifacts such as source code cannot be used to categorically disqualify a paper.
-However, the presence and quality of an appendix can be used as part of the review process.
-In particular, if two papers have similar ranking based on the manuscripts, the availability and quality of appendices can provide additional evaluation criteria.
+A. The absence or poor quality of an appendix cannot be used to categorically disqualify a submission.
+Furthermore, inaccessibility of artifacts such as source code is not sufficient reason to disqualify a submission.
+However, during the review process, the presence and quality of appendices may earn one submission higher ranking than another of otherwise similar quality.